nauyan/NucleiSegmentation/README.md

 ## Datasets

 ### CPM 15
+Details to follow.
 ### CPM 17
+Details to follow.
 ### Consep
+A dataset that contains manually annotated 24,319 nuclei with associated class labels.
 ### Nuclei Segmentation
+The dataset consist of 143 images ER+ BCa images scanned at 40x.
+Each image is 2,000 x 2,000.
+Across these images there are about 12,000 nuclei manually segmented.

 ## Patch Generation
 Patch Generation has been done in offline mode to reduce pipeline complexity.
 The proposed approach uses multiple dataset therefore the size of WSIs are non-standard.
 Where as the pathches generated from WSIs have dimensions of 256x256x3 having 75% overlap among them.